 Click the Update Settings button, and the form will now be properly mapped.

 Suppose you want to capture more information than the generic contact information.
 You can set up custom fields in SharpSpring and then capture them in your forms.
 To do this, you will need to navigate to the Settings page in SharpSpring, and on the left-hand sidebar, click “Custom Fields.”
 You can then create a new custom field.
-After creating a new custom field, navigate back to your Feed settings and click the “Enable Custom Fields” checkmark and configure your custom fields the same way you did your generic form fields.
+After creating a new custom field, navigate back to your Feed settings, click the “Enable Custom Fields” checkmark, and configure your custom fields the same way you did your generic form fields.

 Enable conditional logic to send leads dynamically based on information they’ve provided.
 Don’t want a lead to go to a list if they’ve selected a specific checkbox option?
 Easily done with conditional logic.

 Need some additional help?

-Check out these instructional videos on how to set up and configure the Integrate SharpSprings and Gravity Forms plugins.
+Check out these instructional videos on how to set up and configure the Integrate SharpSpring and Gravity Forms plugins.